jayinc/docs/content/quick-start/_index.md

 5. Take a look at our [Development tool offering](/dev-tools).
 6. Browse our [public GitHub repositories](https://github.com/speechly).

-# Get help
+# Need help?

-For general discussion or questions, please use our [GitHub Discussion forum](https://github.com/speechly/speechly/discussions).

-For feature requests or bug reports, please file a [GitHub Issue](https://github.com/speechly/speechly/issues).
+Please [post a question at our Github discussions page](https://github.com/speechly/speechly/discussions) or for a more concrete technical problem, please file an [issue](https://github.com/speechly/speechly/issues).

 Try to be as specific as you can.
-Describe what you are trying to do, how you do it, and what errors (if any) you are getting.
-We are happy to help you forward, and you will receive an answer much quicker if your question is formulated in a way so that we can easily understand what your problem might be.
+Describe **what** you are trying to do, **how** you do it, and **what errors** (if any) you are getting.
+We are happy to help!